Struggling to find an intro to CAN bus written in layman's terms? So were we!

 - SOF: The Start of Frame is a 'dominant 0' to tell the other ECUs that a message is coming

-- CAN-ID: Contains the message priority as well as functional address (e.g. RPM, wheel speed, ...)
+- CAN-ID: Contains the message identifier - lower values have higher priority (e.g. RPM, wheel speed, ...)

 - RTR: The Remote Transmission Request allows ECUs to "request" messages from other ECUs